MaxBrockbank/Data_Mosh/README.md

 <br>

 ## Minimum Viable Product
-* A sleek, minimual UI
+* A sleek, minimal UI
 * A firebase database of audio files
 * Reactive animation to selected music file